 Gorillas in the Mist

 Happy World Wildlife Day!
 Sketched by me, coloured in and named by my daughter to celebrate, introducing Frank and Ruby.
 After chimpanzees and bonobos, gorillas are our closest living relatives sharing 98% DNA with us and are very like humans in many ways (https://www.worldwildlife.org/species/gorilla#).
-However, mountain gorillas have a much greater coverage of thick hair (although not in all cases, my friend Dave is very hairy) to keep them warm at high elevations in the Virunga Mountains (https://www.worldwildlife.org/species/mountain-gorilla#).
+However, mountain gorillas have a much more generous coverage of thick hair (although not in all cases, my friend Dave is very hairy) to keep them warm at high elevations in the Virunga Mountains (https://www.worldwildlife.org/species/mountain-gorilla#).

 More information can be found at https://www.wildlifeday.org/.